Vienna State Opera: Construction

 The opera house was the first major building on the Vienna Ringstrasse commissioned by the Viennese "city expansion fund".
 Work commenced on the house in 1861 and was completed in 1869, following plans drawn up by architects August Sicard von Sicardsburg and Eduard van der Nüll.
-It was built in the Neo-Renaissance style by the renowned Czech architect and contractor Josef Hlávka.
+It was built in the Neo-Renaissance style by the Czech architect and contractor Josef Hlávka.

 The Ministry of the Interior had commissioned a number of reports into the availability of certain building materials, with the result that stones long not seen in Vienna were used, such as Wöllersdorfer Stein, for plinths and free-standing, simply-divided buttresses, the famously hard stone from Kaisersteinbruch, whose colour was more appropriate than that of Kelheimerstein, for more lushly decorated parts.
 The somewhat coarser-grained Kelheimerstein (also known as Solnhof Plattenstein) was intended as the main stone to be used in the building of the opera house, but the necessary quantity was not deliverable.
 Breitenbrunner stone was suggested as a substitute for the Kelheimer stone, and stone from Jois was used as a cheaper alternative to the Kaiserstein.
 The staircases were constructed from polished Kaiserstein, while most of the rest of the interior was decorated with varieties of marble.

 The decision was made to use dimension stone for the exterior of the building.
 Due to the monumental demand for stone, stone from Sóskút, widely used in Budapest, was also used.
 Three Viennese masonry companies were employed to supply enough masonry labour: Eduard Hauser (still in existence today), Anton Wasserburger and Moritz Pranter.
 The foundation stone was laid on 20 May 1863.

 Public response

-The building was, however, not very popular with the public.
-On the one hand, it did not seem as grand as the Heinrichshof, a private residence which was destroyed in World War II (and replaced in 1955 by the Opernringhof).
-Moreover, because the level of Ringstraße was raised by a metre in front of the opera house after its construction had begun, the latter was likened to "a sunken treasure chest" and, in analogy to the military disaster of 1866 (the Battle of Königgrätz), was deprecatingly referred to as "the 'Königgrätz' of architecture".
+The building, however, was not particularly well-received by the public.
+For one, it lacked the grandeur of the Heinrichshof, a private residence destroyed during World War II and later replaced in 1955 by the Opernringhof.
+Additionally, the opera house’s construction was overshadowed by an unexpected issue: the level of the Ringstraße in front of the building was raised by a metre after construction had already commenced, the latter was likened to "a sunken treasure chest" and, in analogy to the military disaster of 1866 (the Battle of Königgrätz), was deprecatingly referred to as "the 'Königgrätz' of architecture".
 Eduard van der Nüll committed suicide, and barely ten weeks later Sicardsburg died from tuberculosis so neither architect saw the completion of the building.
 The opening premiere was Don Giovanni, by Mozart, on 25 May 1869.
 Emperor Franz Josef and Empress Elisabeth (Sissi) were present.